Private Tours Entirely Designed Around You

 Garbatella: The Charming Neighborhood Nobody Talks About

 Garbatella is my secret and I'm half-annoyed I'm sharing it.
-Most tourists never make it here, which is exactly why it's remained authentic with great restaurants and zero pretension.
+Most tourists never make it here, which is exactly why it has stayed residential, with great restaurants and zero pretension.
 One of those hidden gems in Rome that locals guard carefully.

 The architectural style is 1920s garden-city design.
 Low-rise buildings, courtyards, strong sense of community that feels rare in modern Rome.
 Trattoria Pennestri is where I take food writer friends.
 Family-run, pasta handmade, and you'll probably be the only non-Italian in the room.